bparanj/rom/second_chapter.md

 p Beetle.class
 ```

 This prints **Class**.
-Our new Beetle class also has class 'Class' from which it gets the methods such as new, superclass and allocate.
+Our new Beetle class also has class **Class** from which it gets the methods such as new, superclass and allocate.

 Step 6
 So what is the superclass of Beetle?